Outdoor ice skating in southern Maine

 1 Columbus Way, Biddeford

 The volunteer-run rink on West Brook has lights, music and loaner skates (both hockey and figure) if you can find a matching pair in the right size.
 Check the “West Brook Skating Rink” Facebook page on updates on ice conditions and whether the rink is open.
 It’s a sunny spot, which makes for warm skating.
 But, if it’s not real cold out, the ice isn’t skateable.
-Masks are required when physical distancing isn’t possible.
-Donations accepted.
+Free, donations accepted.

 Mackey State Park